julsraemy/prezi/md/intro-open-data-2024.md

 # OpenRefine

-- Open source tool initally released in 2010 (first as _Freebase Gridworks_ and then as _Google Refine_) for data cleanup and transformation backed up by a dedicated community
+- Open source tool initally released in 2010 (first as _Freebase Gridworks_ and then as _Google Refine_) for data cleanup and transformation
 - It operates as a local web application to clean messy data and can be installed on Windows, macOS and Linux
 - It handles various types of data (CSV, TSV, JSON, XML) and can connect to and import data from databases and other sources
 - It supports scripting in langauges like General Refine Expression Language (GREL) and Jython, allowing for advanced data manipulation